Key interest rate: ECB in a dilemma between inflation and recession - Breaking Latest News

 Here are the arguments for and against another interest rate hike – and the possible consequences for your money.

-The ECB has increased its key interest rate nine times since July 2022.
-Now the European Central Bank faces its most important and sensitive decision in this interest rate cycle.
-Inflation in Europe is stubbornly high.
-So should the ECB follow up with a tenth interest rate hike?
+The European Central Bank is facing its most important and sensitive decision in this interest rate cycle.
+The ECB has already increased its key interest rate nine times in a row.
+But inflation is stubbornly high.
+So should the ECB raise interest rates for the tenth time this Thursday?
 Or would it be wise to at least take a break from interest rates because Europe’s economy is on the verge of recession?
-Will the ECB succeed in a “soft landing”, i.e. curbing inflation without crashing the economy?
+How does the ECB manage a “soft landing”, i.e. contain inflation without crashing the economy?

-On Thursday, the ECB Council headed by President Christine Lagarde has to make a decision.
+Today the ECB Council must make a decision around President Christine Lagarde.
 The tension has rarely been so great.
 Council members avoid any suggestion of how they might decide.
 There is no clear expectation among economists, in the financial markets and among ECB observers.

 The key interest rate is a powerful instrument.
 The ECB’s decision has consequences for interest rates, prices and the economy.
 The euro is just as affected as savers and investors, borrowers and builders.
 Here are the most important arguments for and against an interest rate increase by the ECB as well as the most important consequences for your money.